Prepared for

 The proof: 44% footprint reduction without retention crisis.
 CareerSpark integrated into TIAA University as core career development experience.

-I think systematically about how organizations work, workflows, incentives, infrastructure, governance.
+I think systematically about how organizations work: workflows, incentives, infrastructure, governance.
 But I never optimize for the system at the expense of humans.
-Technology should amplify what people do best, not replace judgment.

 In CareerSpark, AI surfaces career options, but humans decide.
 The system recommends; people choose.
 Same principle, different era.

-The proof: Revolver deployed at Fortune 500 scale with 50-80% reduction in content development time.
+The proof: Implemented Revolver at three Fortune 500 companies, dramatically reducing content development time through systematic reuse.
 CareerSpark's 16,000+ adoption proves human-centered AI design works at enterprise scale.

 How I operationalize it: CareerSpark teaches AI through the one subject every associate is already an expert in: themselves.
 Instead of "Here's how to use AI for business cases," I made it "Let's use AI to see your skills, explore your options, and build your story."
 A 27-year associate terrified she had nothing to offer watched AI break down her work into 20+ transferable skills.
 Her face lit up.